 2023 Update: This recipe was originally shared in Febraury 2013.
 I have simplified this recipe, as well as more specific measurements according to ingredient weight.
 The post has been updated to include new photos, as well as several more tips and tricks.
 I hope you love this sauce!

-This should come as no surprise by now, but I didn’t get into yogurt — or really like any kind other than the heebie-jeebies inducing Gogurt (with SPRINKLES!) from my childhood — until I was living on my own and responsible for eating breakfast before going into work and pretending to be a “grown up.”
-(I will contest that I sometimes still do this, as cake is a pretty awesome breakfast, in my book…)
+This should come as no surprise by now, but I didn’t get into yogurt — or really like any kind other than my beloved Gogurt from childhood — until I was living alone and responsible for eating breakfast before going into work and pretending to be a “grown up.”

 I was always looking for something that was filling and relatively healthy… and after unsuccessfully trying to become a cereal person, I tried yogurt and fell in love.